How to Raise Money for a Family in Need: 7 Crowdfunding Tips

 Start helping families in need today

 All it takes to touch someone’s life is for one individual to step up and take action.
 Thankfully, making a difference by helping families doesn’t require hours of work or elaborate plans.
 There are ways to help families in need through crowdfunding.
-You can create a fundraiser on GoFundMe within minutes and begin raising money for family in need right away.
+You can create a fundraiser on GoFundMe within minutes and begin raising money for a family in need right away.
 With our fundraising platform, the family you’re helping can keep even more of their donations, and you can even have the money sent directly to them.
 Sign up today to get started.